 Tribal Sovereignty and Federal Indian Law

 Designed to meet the professional needs of individuals interested in tribal governance and tribal relations.
 The courses in this program emphasize the inherent authority of tribal nations, federal Indian policy, and the legal status of tribes as contemplated within federal courts.
-This certificate ensures students understand fundamental governance and legal principles associated with tribal nations and prepares them to participate in tribal governance and tribal relations.
+Topics addressed include Indigenous understandings of sovereignty, treaty relations, trust obligations, jurisdiction, the past and present of relevant congressional policy, and landmark court decisions.

 Tribal Sovereignty and Federal Indian Law Certificate Program Requirements